2013 West Coast Conference women's basketball tournament

-The 2013 West Coast Conference women's basketball tournament will be held March 6–11, 2013, at the Orleans Arena in the Las Vegas area community of Paradise, Nevada.
+The 2013 West Coast Conference women's basketball tournament was held March 6–11, 2013, at the Orleans Arena in the Las Vegas area community of Paradise, Nevada.

 Format

-For the second consecutive year the tournament will feature a 9-team single elimination format.
-The 1 and 2 seeds receive a bye to the semifinals while the 3 and 4 seeds receive a bye to the quarterfinals.
-The tournament will begin on Wednesday, 6 March with an 8/9 game.
-The second round will take place on Thursday, 7 March.
-The tournament quarterfinals will be held on Friday, 8 March.
-The conference semifinals will be held on Saturday, 9 March.
-The first 4 rounds will all be broadcast on BYUtv Sports and shown online through the conferences web provider- Campus Insiders at WCC Digital.
-The championship game will be played on Monday, 11 March 2013 and will be broadcast on television by ESPNU.
+For the second consecutive year the tournament featured a 9-team single elimination format.
+The 1 and 2 seeds received a bye to the semifinals while the 3 and 4 seeds received a bye to the quarterfinals.
+The tournament began on Wednesday, 6 March with an 8/9 game.
+The second round took place on Thursday, 7 March.
+The tournament quarterfinals were held on Friday, 8 March.
+The conference semifinals were held on Saturday, 9 March.
+The first 4 rounds were broadcast on BYUtv Sports and shown online through the conferences web provider- Campus Insiders at WCC Digital.
+The championship game was played on Monday, 11 March 2013 and broadcast on television by ESPNU.